cs1302uga/cs1302-ce03/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server.
+These instructions assume that you are logged into the Odin server.

-**NOTE 1:** For this exercise, at least two group members will need access to Nike at the same time.
+**NOTE 1:** For this exercise, at least two group members will need access to Odin at the same time.
 When relevant, the instructions will refer to **[user1]**, **[user2]**, and **[group]** to indicate who should perform the actions for that step.
 Make sure you execute them in order.